[?] Subscribe To This Site

 Barry's Response - Thank you Amber.

 First of all, CAPE stands for convective-ly available potential energy.
-The energy used to fuel a storm system.
+The energy used to fuel a mesoscale storm system.

 Debris fields are garbage and dust picked up and moved around by winds.